Theater Review: ‘The Book of Will’

 The King’s Men John Heminges (Jim Ortlieb), Henry Condell (Gregory Linington) and Richard Burbage (Austin Tichenor) have gathered at Heminges’s alehouse to bemoan the terrible and spurious “Hamlet” playing at a nearby theater.
 John’s daughter Alice (Dana Black) keeps her father and his friends supplied with beer.

-It occurs to Henry that when the lot of them die, so die Shakespeare’s words—their lives’ work.
+It occurs to Henry that when the lot of them die, so will Shakespeare’s words—their lives’ work.
 These plays should be published.

 And although The King’s Men know how to run a theater, they know nothing of the publishing business.
 Furthermore, a folio of all of Shakespeare plays would cost a pound, and who would spend a year’s wages on such a book?
 John is skeptical.